BurkovBA/BurkovBA.github.io/content/blog/2021-06-11-1/index.md

 $\lambda(t) = \frac{-\partial S(t)}{\partial t \cdot S(t)} = \frac{f(t)}{S(t)}$

 In a continuous-time case instead of simply potentiating the hazard rate, you need to wrap your head around integrating the hazard function.
-The risk a person would accumulate, over a period of time t is:
+Let us calculate the risk a person would accumulate over a period of time t by induction:

 $S(t_0) - S(t_0+dt) = \lambda(t_0) dt \cdot S(t_0)$